Key Inclusion/Exclusion Criteria2

 • Has been seeing a primary care physician for gout for the last 15 years

-• his disease has rapidly progressed
+• his disease has rapidly progressed recently

 • Flares: 6 in the last year

-- 3 mitigated with flare prophylaxis
+- 3 mitigated with oral flare medication

 - 2 resulted in urgent care visits